Types of Injury: A comprehensive overview

 • Electrocution (electrical injuries)

-• Radiation injuries (caused by radioactive substances or X-rays), and
+• Radiation injuries (caused by radioactive substances or X-rays)

 Conclusion: